CTAHR Summer Research Institute

 Eligibility and Program Requirements

-• Rising high school juniors to college undergraduates (does not need to be a UH student)
+• Rising high school juniors to college undergraduates (open to all UH campuses)

 • Minimum 25 hours per week, flexible schedule agreeable to student and mentor